PavanRangani/docs/docs/prd/communication/communication.md

 ### Notes tab

-### Move section

-- in Create or Edit meeting, User can change position of sections using `UP` or `Down` buttons
+- Shows records in descending order or date
+- For each note shows following information
+  - Project name is shown only if its other than `General`
+  - Tag is shown if its applied
+  - Maximum 2 lines of note content are shown.

 ### Create Note
-- User can add note at any time.
-- By default, current date is selected.
+- By default, current date is prefilled in `Date`

 ### Edit note
 - User can edit note by clicking on the note.

+### Move to Project

+- For Meeting/Notes, allows to move to another project
+- In Move dialog, current project will be shown as disabled
+- Allows to create new project and move Meeting/Notes to directly that new project

+### Delete Note

+- On Delete, shows delete confirmation dialog

 ### Manage projects

 - Shows projects in `Active` and `Archived` tab
+- Records in both tabs are sorted in alphabetical order.
-- If there isn't any archived projects, `Archived` tab is not shown
+- `Archived` tab is shown only if records exists.
+Otherwise `Archived` tab is not shown
+- Doesn't allow to edit or delete `General` project

-- When project with same name is already exists, shows message:
+- When project with same name is already exists, shows message: `Already exists`

+### Filter

+- Project:
+  - Default value `ALL`
+  - Dropdown shows all projects in alphabetical order.
+Active projects are shown at Top and Archived projects are shown at bottom.
+  - With each record in dropdown, shows counts of Notes and Meeting
+- Agenda topic:
+  - Default value `ALL`
+  - Dropdown shows only those topics which are used in existing records.
+  - With each record in dropdown, shows counts of Notes and Meeting
+-  `From` & `To` is Date range control.
+- When filter is applied, shows RESET button.
+On RESET, all fields will be  resset to detault state.
+- When filter is applied, count of Meeting, Related meeting and Notes tab will also be updated

-### TODO
+### Text editor

-- When I click on Related entity which page should be shown
-- How duplicate name error is shown for project
+- Default Font size in text editor will be 16px in Edit and view